Monitoring | Fluid Attacks Help

 1. Bugsnag is a tool we use for error monitoring, tracking and alerting.

-Fluid Attacks uses Bugsnag for error monitoring
+Fluid Attacks use of Bugsnag

 Threat Detection